nickolashkraus/nickolaskraus-io/site/content/posts/my-2025-job-search.md

 ### Interview prep

 Oh, Lord.
 I spent hundreds of hours grinding LeetCode ([grind.rip][grind.rip]).
-This occurred mostly on weekends and in the early morning.
-It became a second job.
+This occurred mostly on weekends and in the early morning, but also during my work hours (sorry Workiva).
+It became a second job and at my peak I was clocking 20-hour weeks of purely interview prep.
 Again, the more time and energy you put into preparing for the technical portion of the interview, the better you will do.
-I only ended up getting through ~50% of the data structures and algorithms I wanted to cover, but since it's impossible to know what type of coding question you will get, your best bet is to just go as deep and broad as possible[^6].
+I only ended up getting through ~50% of the material I wanted to cover, but since it's impossible to know what type of coding questions you will get, your best bet is to just go as deep and broad as possible[^6].

 ### Interviewing